cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci/content/module-1/casc.md

 ```
 10. The reason you get this error is because your **controller** has been provisioned to a different Kubernetes `namespace` than Operations Center and no agent `pod` in the `controllers` namespace will have the permissions to copy files with `kubectl` to the Operations Center `cjoc-0` `pod`.
 To fix this, you must update the ***CloudBees CI Configuration Bundle*** Pipeline Catalog template.
 11. Navigate to your copy of the `pipeline-template-catalog` repository in your workshop GitHub Organization and open the `Jenkinsfile` for the ***CloudBees CI Configuration Bundle*** Pipeline Catalog template in the `templates/casc-bundle/` directory. ![casc-bundle Jenkinsfile path](casc-bundle-template-path.png?width=50pc)
-12. Click the **pencil icon** to open it in the GitHub file editor and replace the entire contents with the following:
+12. Click the **pencil icon** to open it in the GitHub file editor and replace the entire contents with the following and click on the **Commit changes** button to commit to the `main` branch:

 ```groovy
 library 'pipeline-library'